 So never grow weary in doing good!

-The fact you’ve read to the very end of this post shows you have a heart to work with the youth and you’re willing to do whatever it takes to make it happen.
+The fact you’ve read to the very end of this post shows you have the heart to work with youth and you’re willing to do whatever it takes to make it happen.
 God bless you!

 I really hope this 3 step process helps you to see how you can grow your church youth group.